-- Each week begins on Wednesday at 6am US Eastern Time and ends on the following Tuesday at 11:59pm US Eastern Time. - The Canvas course webpage will be used to manage all aspects of the course.
-Content will be managed primarily in the announcements, modules, assignments, calendar, & Piazza sections of the Canvas page. - Each week the course will consist of: - o Four in-person lectures as per the course schedule - Office hours - One written homewpork assignment - o Exams on weeks 5 and 7 - All written homework will be submitted in a single-file PDF upload to Canvas. - There are two exams. - There will be a course project.
-Students are required to work in teams on projects and to submit professional quality project reports, complete with formal references & citations. - o Project teams will create a video presenting their project work.
+- Each week begins on Monday at 6am US Eastern Time and ends on the following Sunday at 11:59pm US Eastern Time. - The Canvas course webpage will be used to manage all aspects of the course.
+Content will be managed primarily in the announcements, modules, assignments, calendar, & Piazza sections of the Canvas page. - Each week the course will consist of: - Four in-person meetings as per the course schedule - o Office hours - One written homework assignment - One exam on weeks 4 and 7 - All written homework will be submitted in a single-file PDF upload to Canvas. - There are two exams. - There will be a course project.
+Students are required to work in teams on projects and to submit professional quality project reports, complete with formal references & citations. - Project teams will create a video presenting their project work.